 To verify well integrity Lapis Energy will conduct at least one of the tests listed in Table 1 prior to plugging either Injection Well as required by 40 CFR 146.92(a).
 Tubing and Packers will be retrieved at the end of injection operations as part of the plugging procedures.
-Casing will remain in the well and examined for integrity.
+At a minimum, the external Mechanical Integrity will be demonstrated using either an approved tracer survey or a temperature log per 40 CFR 146.92(b)(2).